manomintis/adonis-api-resources/README.md

 ## Description

-Provides a transformation layer between models and actual API endpont responses in JSON format.
+Provides a transformation layer between a model and the actual API endpoint response in JSON format.

 ## Setup